itstanionly/Farmers-AI-Research-Brief/README.md

 # 🌾 Solving Market Access and Price Exploitation Problems Faced by Indian Farmers Using AI and Data Science

+## 💬 Our Thought Behind the Research
+okay so this is not some college-assigned research or fancy AI project. me and dhwani just wanted to work on something real. something that actually matters. we both were thinking — instead of doing another generic AI topic, why not pick something people barely talk about? something that still affects millions, but never gets the spotlight. and that’s how we ended up diving into farmer issues. even in 2025, so many farmers still don’t get fair prices for their crops. they don’t have access to market prices, buyer info, or proper selling tools. they’re stuck depending on middlemen and end up selling at whatever rate they’re told. and the worst part? the emotional and mental pressure they silently go through. we came across real suicide data from Marathwada — and that honestly broke us.

+so we decided to write a research brief — not a full paper (yet), but something to understand the real reasons and figure out:
+**why existing tech isn’t helping farmers**

+**how AI + data science can actually make a difference**

+**what simple, local-language, offline-friendly tools could look like**

+this topic felt personal. real. needed.

+it’s not just about building something cool with AI — it’s about building something that actually helps.

+this is just the beginning. full paper coming soon. but honestly? this first step already feels like something we’re proud of.

 ## 🎯 Purpose of the Study

 The main purpose of this research is to highlight the market challenges faced by Indian farmers—especially how they are often unable to get fair prices for their crops even after all their hard work.